A Playlist (from 2018)

 I remember it like yesterday when you finally broke the silence and started speaking.

-“You know, there are always those who take my breath away, those who with their perfectly curly brown hair and intensive eyes sing directly to me from far away: “You’re my heart, you’re my soul."
-And the ones killing me softly with their sexy voice whispering to my ear: “You are my first my last my everything."
-Or the ones, who pop without notice outside my house knocking on heaven’s door looking for some human touch.
+“You know, there are always those who take your breath away, the ones with their perfectly curly brown hair and intensive eyes singing: “You’re my heart, you’re my soul."
+And the ones killing you softly with their sexy voice whispering to your ear: “You are my first my last my everything."
+Or the ones, who without notice pop outside your house knocking on heaven’s door looking for some human touch.
 There are all these one-hit wonders singing I just died in your arms tonight, even those who while sleeping in your bed ask you to be their alarm clock and wake them up before you go-go.
 Needless to say, when heading off to work the following morning you leave a classic like "Hit the Road Jack" playing on your record player.
 There are these lyrics which last for 7 seconds, the songs which only make you wonder what's love got to do with it.
-And then there are songs which teach you self-worth, the difficult ones about one-sided love when your love and your way of expressing it is not answered to, and you only end up asking yourself: "How deep is your love."
-There are also moments in life when you get too fond of a certain song like "Still Loving You" even though you know that it’s no good to try to push the replay-button anymore, to push the feeling on again.
+And then there are songs which teach you self-worth, the difficult ones about one-sided love when your love and your way of expressing, love language, is not answered to, and you only end up asking yourself: "How deep is your love."
+There are certainly also moments in your life when you get too fond of a certain song like "Still Loving You", even though you know that it’s no good to try to push the replay-button anymore, to push the feeling on again.
 The whole relationship becomes only poison for you both, leading to insomnia and rolling in the deep, too deep.
-Sometimes it is just difficult to let it go and to move on, a dream you had about a life together, so you hold on to those high hopes.
-I learned that eventually, my heart will go on though - unless the next song YouTube automatically offers is, Please Forgive Me.
+Sometimes it is just difficult to move on, and stay stucked in a dream you had about a life together.
+So you hold on to those high hopes.
+I have learned that eventually, my heart will go on, unless the next songs on the playlist are, Please Forgive Me and Still Loving You.
 What can you say or sing, life is life perhaps, and the logic of the playlist so often beyond our comprehension, beyond our power.
 I have often wondered how it really is true that sorry seems to be the hardest word.
-And then you may end up in a situation where you have to choose if you still want to start building a bridge over troubled water.
+And then you may end up in a situation where you have to choose if you want to start building a bridge over troubled water.
 You have to choose between with or without you.”

 And somewhere in the background, we could hear: